Exercises for Week 5: Recursive Datatypes

 Expr for expressions with variables

-In the lecture, I showed a function for differentiating expressions, called
+In the lecture, we saw a function for differentiating expressions, called

 diff (Swedish: "derivera").